funql/funql-dotnet/docs/defining-a-schema/features/execute.md

 ### Custom execution handlers

 You can also add your own execution handlers to the pipeline.
-As an example, we will add a handler that measures the time it takes to execute the request.
-First, create a class that implements `IExecutionHandler`:
+For example, a handler that measures the time it takes to execute the request:

 ```csharp
 public sealed class TimingExecutionHandler : IExecutionHandler